ernstlab/CMImpute/README.md

 ```

 ## Step 2: Train Model
 There are two ways to train the model: by index (same index determined during hyperparameter selection) or by manual entry of the desired hyperparameters.
+If using the hyperparamter grid search from step 1, the saved files are labelled by index and contain the hyperparameter combination and the random seed used to train that model.
+The validation seed and random seed are optional.

 ### Select hyperparameters via index
 ```